-The South Atlantic Fishery Management Council (South Atlantic Council) is considering a commercial trip limit when a specific percentage of the annual catch limit (ACL) is met or proposed to be met.
-The commercial dolphin season for 2015 closed for the first time in the history of South Atlantic Council on June 30, 2015, due to the commercial sector ACL of 1,157,001 pounds whole weight (lbs ww) for dolphin being caught.
-In both 2014 and 2015 there was an increase in the number of longline trips targeting dolphin resulting in much higher than average landings, in May and June (Table 4.1.1.1).
+The South Atlantic Council is considering a commercial trip limit when a specific percentage of the annual catch limit (ACL) for dolphin is met or projected to be met.
+The commercial dolphin season for 2015 closed for the first time in the history of Dolphin Wahoo FMP on June 30, 2015, due to the commercial sector ACL of 1,157,001 pounds whole weight (lbs ww) for dolphin being reached.
+In both 2014 and 2015 there was an increase in the number of longline trips targeting dolphin resulting in much higher than average landings in May and June (Table 4.1.1.1).